 INTERNATIONAL CAMPUSES: Dublin, Ireland; Montreal, Canada

-2016 EMPLOYMENT RATE: 95% of graduates from the Class of 2016 are employed or continuing their education within six months after graduation; of the 90% employed, 87% are already in positions related to their career goals.
+2017 EMPLOYMENT RATE: 94% of graduates from the Class of 2017 were employed or continuing their education within six months after graduation; of the 94% employed, 88% were already in positions related to their career goals.

 FINANCIAL AID: More than 90% of Champlain College students receive scholarship funds, which do not need to be repaid.